“What about you?” he asked.

 A little more about her 🙂

 She is a dreamer.
 She tries hard to be a realist.
-She has to be, since she holds a job and has 3 children, the eldest, male and a few years older to her.
+She has to be, since she holds a job, a husband and 2 children.

 She finds reality oppressive and needs a vent for her dreams, and that’s why she writes.